iJustWantToBeMe/Face-Detection/README.md

 ## Face-Detection
 ![Image of example](https://github.com/iJustWantToBeMe/Face-Detection/blob/main/example/example_face.png)
 Face detection is a React.js app capable of detecting **multiple** faces with an image by utilizing the Clarifai API.
 You're also able to login and/or register an account.
-Entry count increases for every successful face that is detected by the application.
+User entry count increases for every successful face that is detected by the application.

 ## Tech Stack